Introducing Adobe PDF Library

-In 2007 Datalogics introduced the Datalogics Extension to the Adobe PDF Library (DLE).
-We generally refer to DLE as the Adobe PDF Library Java and .NET Interface.
+In 2007 Datalogics introduced the Java and .NET Interface to the Adobe PDF Library.
 This Interface is a set of modules for the APDFL that allow programmers working in Java, or in languages supported by Microsoft .NET, like C# and VB.NET, to take advantage of the APDFL tools and resources.
 The Interface encapsulates the original Adobe PDF Library, allowing you to work with the original core library functions directly, and seamlessly, in Java or .NET.
 But you can use APDFL with or without the Java and .NET Interface.

 Adobe PDF Library is a library of processing routines used to produce and manipulate PDF documents.
 You can use the Library to define settings for a PDF document, such as to require a password to open that document, and those settings will recognized by viewing tools like Adobe Reader and Adobe Acrobat.
 You can also use methods provided in the Library and the Java and .NET Interface to print PDF documents, such as PDFLPrintDoc.